 - Do you sense different energies in objects, buildings, places or countries?

 - Do you get easily drained when in social situations?

 - Have you got an active or creative mind?

 - Do you notice things others don’t?

-- Can you easily read others and just know what type of person they are without spending much time with them?
+- Can you easily read other people and just know what type of person they are without spending much time with them?

-- Are you a good listener and find others want to offload and open up to you?
+- Are you a good listener and find others open up to you?

 - Are you highly sensitive?

 - Would you say you have an addictive nature?

 - Do you pick up physical symptoms off another?